jseppi/austin-sustainability/docs/guide.md

   3. Ordered list item 3
 ```

-In this example, the lines marked with `####` are headers, while all the other lines are just plan paragraph text.
+In this example, the lines marked with `####` are headers, while all the other lines are just plain paragraph text.

 The lines becoming with `*` become items in an unordered list, and the lines beginning with a number and a period become items in an ordered list.